hueitan/javascript-sdk-design/README.md

 ## Include the SDK

-You are suggested to use **Asynchrnonous Syntax** for your script loaded.
+You are suggested to use **Asynchronous Syntax** for your script loaded.
 We want to optimize the user experience on the website as we don't want our SDK library to interfere the main web loaded.

 ### Asynchronous Syntax